3 of The Most Common Types of Beehive

 The Warré hive is quickly gaining popularity in the US; it hasn’t beaten the Langstroth just yet though.
 The design is very simple and it focuses on making the beehive as natural for the bees as possible.

 It sort of looks like a mini-Langstroth; however, instead of frames, the Warré hive has vertical bars.
-It incorporates natural comb and it will retain the scent and heat of the nest.
+It incorporates a natural comb and it will retain the scent and heat of the nest.

 The vertical bars usually have a wedge, or some sort of guide, to help the bees build their comb just as they do in nature.
 Similar to the Langstroth, the Warré hive consists of several boxes.
 However, the boxes are square, not rectangular.